Isaac-Leonard/accessible_gis/README.md

 An audio histogram can be played of any raster, either directly from the command line with various options or from the UI with no options.
 An entire raster can be played in audio, either directly from the command line with various options or from the UI with no options.
 It is also possible to explore a raster image manually with an external touch screen device that plays a given tone depending on the brightness of the current pixel being touched.
+#### Analysis
+A counts report can be generated and written to a csv that counts how many times each value of a raster appears in a dataset.
 ### Vector
 #### Descriptions
 The Points and attributes / fields of vector features can be examined and simple descriptions can be generated.